imagej/imagej.github.io/_pages/plugins/tubeness.md

 {% capture text%}
-A multithreaded implementation of the original IJ1 Tubeness plugin has been [developed](https://github.com/imagej/imagej-ops/pull/527) by {% include person content='JeanYvesTinevez' %} in the context of [ImageJ\_Ops](/libs/imagej-ops).
+A multithreaded implementation of the original IJ1 Tubeness plugin has been [developed](https://github.com/imagej/imagej-ops/pull/527) by {%- include person id='tinevez' -%} in the context of [ImageJ\_Ops](/libs/imagej-ops).
 {% endcapture %}
 {% include ambox text=text %}